 In February 2010 the Audit Commission produced a report on 2008/9 audit on data quality for Bracknell Forest Council.
-The report made a number of recommendations based on indicator spot checks.
-The progress against these recommendations is set out below:
+The report made a number of recommendations is set out below:

 Indicator Recommendation Priority Responsibility Progress Data Quality Strategy Roll out the new data quality strategy.
-As part of this ensure that staff understand processes necessary to achieve data quality.
-High Andrea Durn PARIS has gone live and includes data quality in the work flow and for data sign off.
+As part of this ensure that staff understand processes necessary to High Andrea Durn PARIS has gone live and includes data quality in the work flow and for data sign off.
 All users trained in processes including data quality.
-Data quality action plan and strategy refresh included in 2010/11 project and work plans.
-NI 59 - % or initial assessments for children's social care carried out within 7 working days of referral Assess whether current arrangements identify and investigate errors on originating documentation Low Sandra Davies A monthly activity report is produced which monitors referrals, initial assessments, core assessments etc. Two reports are run to produce this data: 1. shows data where dates are recorded on forms; 2. shows the system date data.
-These are compared each month and show any discrepancies in recording which are sent to team managers to action/amend.
+Data quality action plan and achieve data quality. strategy refresh included in 2010/11 project and work plans.
+NI 59 - % or initial assessments for children's Assess whether current arrangements identify and Low Sandra Davies A monthly activity report is produced which monitors referrals, initial assessments, core social care carried out within 7 working days of investigate errors on originating documentation assessments etc. Two reports are run to produce this data: 1. shows data where referral ) dates are recorded on forms; 2. shows the each month and show any discrepancies in recording which are sent to team managers to action/amend.
 Mandatory fields have also been introduced to ensure dates are entered in the appropriate form fields.
-NI 135 - Carers receiving needs assessment or review and a specific carer's service, or advice and information Reassess the system for capturing data: • Reduce the level of manual intervention • Set data quality standards • Clarify responsibility High Sandra Davies Background Bracknell Forest Council Adult Social Care went live with IAS Protocol in March 2010.
-There have been some delays in delivering a fully operational reporting tool for the purposes of government returns and ongoing data validation and analysis and Bracknell Forest are working hard with for validating raw data supplie suppliers to resolve these issues.
-We used by producing the anticipa anticipate resolving the reporting issues Z within within IAS Protocol during Q2 and Q3 of Communicate 2010/1 2010/11.
-The action plan for NI 135 is contractual standards planne planned within this timescale and will be for groups submitting do fully ob fully operational during 2010/11. data to staff with responsibility for Reduci Reducing the level of manual intervention producing the NI lt is an It is anticipated that the new arrangements Provide training for coll. for collating data for the NI 135 indicator including specific within within IAS Protocol will significantly reduce guidance to those the lev the levels of manual intervention previously inputting to SWIFT experie experienced for this indicator and therefore, and standardise data qu data quality will improve as a result. templates used Complete the By whe By when: Q2/3 2010/11 quidance for compiling the indicator Setting Setting data quality standards A work A working group comprising of members of the Per the Performance and Governance team and me and members of the Performance and Partne Partnerships team meet regularly in order to agre to agree on data quality standards and consec consequent actions.
-Action points will be Cascac cascaded down into the performance team as nec as necessary. .
-Orogina 20000 24 by witerit.
-Origoning across 2010-11: Clarify Clarify responsibility for checking data input by care by care groups / Clarify responsibility for validat validating raw data used for producing the
+NI 135 - Carers receiving Reassess the system for High Sandra Davies Background needs assessment or capturing data: Bracknell Forest Council Adult Social Care review and a specific carer's Reduce the level of went live with IAS Protocol in March 2010. service, or advice and manual intervention There have been some delays in delivering information Set data quality a fully operational reporting tool for the standards purposes of government returns and Clarify responsibility ongoing data validation and analysis and Dracknell Forest are working hard with suppliers to resolve these issues.
+We anticipate resolving the reporting issues within IAS Protocol during Q2 and Q3 of 2010/11.
+The action plan for NI 135 is planned within this timescale and will be fully operational during 2010/11.
+Reducing the level of manual intervention It is anticipated that the new arrangements for collating data for the NI 135 indicator within IAS Protocol will significantly reduce the levels of manual intervention previously experienced for this indicator and therefore, data quality will improve as a result.
+By when: Q2/3 2010/11 Setting data quality standards Setting data quality standards A working group comprising of members of the Performance and Governance team and members of the Performance and Partnerships team meet regularly in order to agree on data quality standards and consequent actions.
+Action points will be cascaded down into the performance team as necessary.
+By when: Ongoing across 2010-11.
+Clarify responsibility for checking data input by care groups / Clarify responsibility for validating raw data used for producing the for validating raw data used by producing the NI • Communicate contractual standards for groups submitting complete the guidance for compiling the indicator